MicrosoftDocs/azure-docs/articles/active-directory-domain-services/active-directory-ds-check-health.md

 * Sync with Azure AD
 * Backups

-For each monitor you can see details about what we monitor.
-For example, the backup monitor detail will show when backups were last taken for your managed domain.
+For each monitor, you can see details about what Micorosoft has observed on your domain.
+For example, the backup monitor detail shows when backups were last taken for your managed domain.

 ## Alerts